burlachenkok/burlachenkok.github.io/_posts/2021-12-14-DP-And-LowResourceDL-classes-at-KAUST-post.md

 # Classes that I took (CS326, CS394S):

-As a subpart of my academic load in Fall-2021, I took two classes CS326 Low Resource DL and CS394S Contemporary Topics in Computer Security.
+As a subpart of my academic load in Fall 2021, I took two classes CS326 Low Resource DL and CS394S Contemporary Topics in Computer Security.

 In this post, I would like to give some small insides about all of them.